MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 Plural Forms
 ------------

-Starting with version 4.0.0 of the `NLS module`_ and version 3.0.0 of the `binary-nls`_ module is introduced the support of GNU gettext's plural form feature in PO files.
+Version 4.0.0 of the `NLS module`_ and version 3.0.0 of the `binary-nls`_ module introduce the support of GNU gettext's plural form feature in PO files.

 .. warning:: This feature concerns only the PO files, not the Android String resources `quantity strings <https://developer.android.com/guide/topics/resources/string-resource#Plurals>`_ .